zio/zio-config/README.md

 #### Enumeratum

 Many applications rely on this beautiful library https://github.com/lloydmeta/enumeratum.
-Zio-config can directly load it from enumeratum's `enum` without relying any auto-derivation.
+Zio-config can directly load it from enumeratum's `enum` without relying on auto-derivation (and rely on Enumeratum's macro indirectly witha additional features).

 ```scala